 A friend and I had one of our typically desultory, meandering catch-up telephone conversations yesterday.
 Being of the aging Baby Boomer Generation (note that it is now obligatory to prepend “aging” to the already hackneyed term “Baby Boomer Generation”), it is our inevitable wont to discuss health issues.
 Having both recovered from a recent bout with the something-that-is-going-around virus (STIGAV-86), we talked about the measures each of us had employed to overcome our affliction.
 While I had eschewed the option of involving medical practitioners to intervene with my illness, Janet had gone to see the doctor, who prescribed an antibiotic, and that should have been that.
+And then there was the jcrecovery houston appointment to worry about.

 But it wasn’t.
 In these days of so-called managed care, meaning cost management for health insurers, this doc, who was newly assigned to Janet’s primary care by her HMO, felt it incumbent to stick his nose into other issues.
 He wanted to send her to a nutritionist so she could shed some poundage—although she’s not fat.
 He also asked her, “When are you going to quit smoking?”
 Her somewhat defensive response was that whenever she tries to quit smoking she gains weight.
 Alas, we’re conditioned to think that doctors, not ourselves, are really in charge of our bodies.